|

 This is the oldest of our projects.
 The strong

-individual connection with refugees with health
+individual connection with refugees who have health

 problems and other needs has been very rewarding